Metra is a commuter railroad in the Chicago metropolitan area. It is the largest and busiest commuter rail system outside New York City.

 Additionally, we provide direct access to the raw GTFS data feed.
 This access protects Metra’s GTFS source from being overloaded by too many requests.

-In addition to providing data to riders via the website, Metra provides GTFS data to major providers such as Google, Microsoft, Yahoo, and more, for their mapping and routing applications.
+In addition to providing data to riders via the website, Metra provides GTFS data to major providers such as Google, Microsoft, Yahoo, and others for their mapping and routing applications.

 Real-Time GTFS Messages – 3 Months Trailing

 (Spike on 11/4 was for the Chicago Cubs World Series parade and rally)

 Metra now enjoys a fully Managed AWS Cloud that covers all aspects of the environment, including automated code deployments throughout the development cycle.

 Amazon CloudFront is a global content delivery network (CDN) service that accelerates delivery of websites, APIs, video content or other web assets.
 With Amazon CloudFront, you don’t need to worry about maintaining expensive web-server capacity to meet the demand for content from potential traffic spikes.